Secured vs. unsecured startup business loan

 Which is better for my startup?

 In general, most startups will have better luck with secured loans.
-It can be very difficult to get an unsecured loan as a new company.
-If you do find a willing lender, you can expect to pay high interest rates.
+As a new company, getting an unsecured loan can be difficult.
+Even if you find a willing lender, you can expect to pay high interest rates.

 If your company has sufficient assets to serve as collateral, it’s a good idea to start by looking for secured loans.